DavidNix/nix-personal-blog/content/post/stop-using-nsnotificationcenter.md

 [Key-Value
 Observing](https://developer.apple.com/library/mac/documentation/Cocoa/Conceptual/KeyValueObserving/KeyValueObserving.html) (KVO)
 is more in line with the classic Observer pattern.
 It's a neat feature from the Cocoa and Cocoa Touch framework.
-Unfortunately, the API is dated and therefore a bit odd.
-But it's still a powerful feature if not abused.
+Unfortunately, the API is old and therefore a bit odd.
+But it's a powerful tool if not abused.

 Observers register key paths with a Subject to observe changes.
-A "key path", in this context, essentially means a property (or public instance variable) on the Subject.
+A "key path", in this context, means a property (or public instance variable) on the Subject.

 Use KVO with care.
 You further obscure flow of control.
-But, it's a good fit, in a typical Model-View-Controller world, when you have multiple view controllers that need to update their state based on the changes in a model object.
+But, it's a good fit in a typical Model-View-Controller world when you have many view controllers that update their state based on changes in a model.

 `User` refactors to: